 In November 2015 Owensboro Health Muhlenberg Community Hospital in Greenville, KY, reported a data breach affecting patients, staff, contractors, and anyone who may have used the hospital’s network between 2012 and July 2015.
 It turns out that a keylogger was intercepting Kentucky hospital’s data for three years.
 On September 16th, the FBI notified the hospital of suspicious activity involving third-party traffic on its network.
-Owensboro Health Muhlenberg Community Hospital began an internal investigation and contracted a forensic IT firm.
+Owensboro Health Muhlenberg Community Hospital began an internal investigation and contacted a forensic IT firm.
 The hospital learned that spyware indeed had access to data, compromising information and breaching HIPAA compliance.

 The investigation showed that network devices were indeed infected with a malicious keystroke logger that captured data as it was typed while using infected computers and transmitted that data to a third party.